FINANCIAL INFORMATION -

 (2) the commissioner by order approves the transfer or assignment

 The maximum assessment that the Association can assess each calendar year is 2%.
-For example, if your company had Auto premiums of $240,000 for calendar year 2015, the maximum assessment that can be levied on your company for 2016 would be $240,000 x .02 = $4,800.
+For example, if your company has Auto premiums of $240,000 for calendar year 2021, the maximum assessment that can be levied on your company for 2022 would be $240,000 x .02 = $4,800.
 The only variation in the maximum possible assessment is in the other lines business where if there is a catastrophic disaster, the Association may apply to the Governor of the State of Texas for an additional 2% assessment, pursuant to the manner prescribed by the Association’s Plan of Operation.

 Information on this site is not legal advice and is not intended to be a comprehensive statement of the law or of the TPCIGA's policies and procedures.
 References to the laws of any jurisdiction are for informational purposes only and are not a substitute for the official version of a statute.
 TPCIGA makes no warranty as to the accuracy or reliability of the content of this website or other related websites.

-© 2010 by Texas Property and Casualty Insurance Guaranty Association
+© Texas Property and Casualty Insurance Guaranty Association